Lane Boy: Recording

 "Lane Boy" was produced by Ricky Reed and recorded at Serenity West Recording in Hollywood, California.
 The track was then mixed at The Casita in Hollywood, California and mastered at Sterling Sound in New York City.
 Compared to tracks from Blurryface that were produced by Mike Elizondo, "Lane Boy" is influenced by Reed's more pop production and contains chattery programming.
 One new musical left-turn which stood out on their fourth studio album was the reggae brimming throughout, with songs such as "Lane Boy" taking inspired dub detours.
-The song has a chorus where Joseph sings what can be perceived as an explanation of their approach, a music genre mashup they call "Schizoid-Pop."
+The song has a chorus where Joseph sings what can be perceived as an explanation of their approach, a music genre mashup they'd called "Schizoid-Pop."
 According to Dun, while navigating pop and other influences was difficult, places of inspiration they drew from ranged from European reggae to his parents.
 He claimed, "Sometimes I think, 'Well, my mom would like this kind of song.'"
 He continued saying, "The challenge is really making it us.
 Because the scary thing is taking a lot of different influences or things that you love and meshing it all together, but then it could turn into some crazy toxic sludge that doesn't make any sense. ...We really have to work to make it a Twenty One Pilots song and not this crazy thing.
 That's the challenge, but it's also the fun part."